 It’s Halloween viewing you can enjoy along with your kids.

-These are just a few of our favorite awesome dad movies.
+These are just a few of our favorite awesome dad movies for various holidays.
 There are, of course, countless others.
 Let us know your favorites.